societegeniale/DataCleaningProject/README.md

 ### Howto run

-Extract the HAR data from this link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip. the "UCI HAR Dataset" directory must be in the same directory as the script run_analysis.R.
+* Extract the HAR data from this link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+The "UCI HAR Dataset" directory must be in the working directory where is run run_analysis.R.
-Run run_analysis.R in R, it will output the data set meanMotionRecords.txt
+* Run run_analysis.R in R, it will output the data set meanMotionRecords.txt